 “Dogs are not our whole life, but they make our lives whole.” – Roger Caras

-One of the great things about living in Dallas is that it’s so dog friendly.
+One of the great things about living in Dallas is that it’s soooo dog friendly.
 There’s a number of dog parks across the city, and so many restaurants – and even shops – that don’t mind canines dropping in.
-If you’ve got a furry friend, here are a few dog friendly restaurants in Dallas, as well as a few other places, so he or she can always be part of the action.
+If you’ve got a furry friend, here are a few dog friendly restaurants in Dallas so your furry pal can always be part of the action.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

 But before I get into that, I’d like to introduce you to our fur baby, Diego.
 He’s the one who’s giving his seal of approval on these Dallas dog friendly restaurants.

 When Diego came home for the first time, we had no idea how much our lives would change.
 We got him at eight weeks old when we lived in Argentina, and he’s now 7 years old.
 He’s so sweet, well-behaved (thanks to my husband for all the training) and cuddly.
 People see him coming down the street, and smiles immediately light up their faces.

 Diego loooovvvveeeessss being around people, so when we moved to Dallas we were pleasantly surprised that he could still be part of so many of our social outings.
 Here are our favourite dog friendly restaurants in Dallas, along with a few other dog friendly places.

 No list of dog friendly places in Dallas would be complete without including Mutt’s Cantina.
 Located in Uptown, it’s the coolest dog park.
 Bring your best friend and let them loose in the park (there are separate areas for big and small dogs) while you dog owners sip a margarita.
 Fido can come for a one-off visit, or sign up for a annual membership if you plan to be here regularly.